 How do I know this stuff?
 My clients taught me so…

-My conclusion since the 90s is the same a Tom Peters, “Liberation Management” (1994) who argues that change is actually normal and that people do it all the time –it is the process of change that we need to pay attention to.
+On an individual / group level my experiences since the 90s is the same as Tom Peters, “Liberation Management” (1994) who argues that change is actually normal and that people do it all the time –it is the process of change that we need to pay attention to.

 Maybe those that focus and use the term ‘resistance’ are to some degree and in some way;